Trauma-Informed Teaching & Healing-Centered Practices

 Note

-To avoid creating or upholding traumatizing systems, it is important to also engage in self reflection around your own positions of power, privilege, values, history, beliefs, and experiences of trauma.
+To avoid creating or upholding traumatizing systems, it is important to also engage in self-reflection concerning your own positions of power, privilege, values, history, beliefs, and experiences of trauma.
 Explore more in GIVE Resource: Creating Stigma-Free Classrooms.

 Type of Reaction | Behaviors Exhibited |